denasara0/Antisemitism-detection/.gitignore/old_description.md

 2. **Linguistic patterns** in antisemitic content are distinct from general hate speech
 3. **Model ensemble approaches** may provide the best performance
 4. **Human oversight remains crucial** for high-stakes content moderation
-5. **Training significantly improves detection** - our model showed a 76% improvement in antisemitic tweet detection
+5. **Training significantly improves detection** - the model showed a 76% overall improvement in antisemitic tweet detection

 ### **7.2 Future Work**